The Best Plan Is Not the Best

 truly awful.

 In chasing “best”, organisations stall.
 They avoid action.
-They treat imperfection as a moral failure rather than the only viable path to learning.
+They treat imperfection as a moral failure rather than the path through which learning actually happens.

 No plan is chaos.